delawaremathguy/ShoppingList16/README.md

 * What happens to Items at a Location when the Location is deleted?
 The Items are not deleted, but are moved to the Unknown Location.

-The fourth tab is an in-store timer, with three simple button controls: "Start," "Stop," and "Reset."
-This timer does *not* pause when the app goes into the background -- e.g., if you pull up a calculator or take a phone call while shopping. (*See GlobalTimer.swift if you wish to change this behaviour*.)

-Finally, there is a Preferences tab that contains:
+The fourth tab is a Preferences tab that contains:

 * a stepper to change the user default value for the number of days used to section out the PurchasedTabView;
-* a toggle to control whether a running stopwatch/timer should be suspended when the app is in the background;
+* a toggle to control whether a running stopwatch/timer should be suspended when the app is in the background.

-* and two buttons for "development-only" purposes, to allow wholesale loading of sample data and offloading data for later use.
-This area should be hidden for any production version of the app (*see Development.swift to hide this*).
+The final tab titled "More..." contains

+* an in-store timer, with three simple button controls: "Start," "Stop," and "Reset."
+This timer does *not* pause when the app goes into the background -- e.g., if you pull up a calculator or take a phone call while shopping. (*you can change this behaviour in Preferences*.)
+* two button to allow to to export or import archived ShoppingList data through the Files app.

 Here's what you do next:

-* **If you would like to test out this app and decide if it might be of interest to you**, run it on the simulator, go straight to the Preferences tab on startup and tap the "Load Sample Data" button.
+* **If you would like to test out this app and decide if it might be of interest to you**, run it on the simulator, go straight to the More... tab on startup and tap the "Load Sample Data" button.
 Now you can play with the app.

 * **If you plan to install and use this app on a single device**, the app will start with an empty shopping list and a location list having only the special "Unknown Location"; from there you can create your own shopping items and locations associated with those items.  (*Suggestion: add Locations before adding Items!*)  I would recommend that you remove the development-only portion of the Preferences tab before installing the app on a real device (see comments in Development.swift).